How to Cut Your Kids Hair to have a Caesar Cut

 Considering the ease of the cut and the simplicity of its upkeep, it’s no wonder that so many hail the Caesar Cut.
 Named after Julius Caesar, it is a short-to-medium straight cut that is usually layered from one to three inches in length.

-How to get a Caesar Cut
+How to Do a Kids Caesar Haircut Step-by-Step

-Now comb the bangs down and trim them so they are even and straight across the head.
+When you complete the top of the head section, then comb the bangs down and trim them so they are even and straight across the head.

 What to use